French Bulldog Breed Overview

 Children and Other Pets

 The French Bulldog makes an excellent pet for families with children of any age.
 Because of his small size, the Frenchie is a good, friendly pet to have around toddlers and young children.
 Generally, this breed gets along very well with kids; however, never leave a child unsupervised with a dog to prevent accidents and misunderstandings.
 The French Bulldog can live comfortably with cats or other dogs as long as they have been socialised to do so from a young age.
 If any older Frenchie is possessive of his owner, he may be jealous toward other animals in the home.

 Common French bulldog Conditions and Diseases

-Here are some common medical conditions that afflict French Bulldogs:
+Here are some common medical conditions that afflict this breed:

 Hemivertebrae is a condition wherein one or more vertebrae are malformed, causing the vertebrae to become misshapen in a triangular or wedge shape.
 This deformity can occur on its own but can be part of a series of vertebral malformations as well.
 This medical condition can either cause no harm to a Frenchie, or it can put pressure on the spinal cord, leading to weakness, pain, and possibly paralysis.
 No treatment exists for hemivertebrae unless spinal cord pressure is occurring; then, surgery may be an option.

 Allergies are often a problem for some French Bulldogs.
 Most allergies are the result of an inflammatory reaction to food, environment, or are caused by genetic predispositions to a particular allergen.
 If your Frenchie is frequently or excessively scratching, itching, or biting at his face, ears, neck, legs, paws, sides, hind end, or stomach, he may be suffering from allergies.
 Talk to your veterinarian who can diagnose the allergy, potentially determine its cause, and advise appropriate measures to manage allergic reactions.
 In most cases, allergies can be reduced or eliminated with medications or a new diet.